 Questions about this website should be sent to Dr. Hessam Sadatsafavi at email@example.com

-You can access this website via this link: https://cihf.shinyapps.io/nature_mh/
+You can access this tool via this link: https://cihf.shinyapps.io/nature_mh/

 Depending on your browser settings and screen resolution, charts and text boxes might be too large and misaligned.
 If you notice misalignment, zoom out to 70%-90% by using the keyboard shortcut [Ctrl] + [-] in Windows or [Cmd] + [-] on a Mac.